 We take the bread out of the mold

-Place on the mold and very carefully flip as if it were an omelette.
-Carefully lift the mold, remove the glass and the cloth.
+Place the cake on the mould and carefully flip it over as if it were an omelette.
+Carefully lift the mould and remove the glass and the cloth.

 Baked

-1. We put the bread in the oven in the lowest part of the oven, pour the boiling water into the container and close the door.
+1. Place the bread in the oven at the lowest part of the oven, pour the boiling water into the container and close the door.
 Bake for 20 minutes at 220ºC.

-2. After this time, we take out the steam container and close it again.
-Lower the heat to 210ºC and leave for 10 more minutes.
+2. After this time, remove the steamer and close it again.
+Lower the heat to 210ºC and leave it for 10 more minutes.
 Reduce the heat to 190ºC and bake for 10 minutes, finishing the final 10 minutes at 190ºC with air.

-3. Once the baking time is over, we turn off the oven and leave the bread inside with the door ajar for another 15 minutes.
-In this way we will help to form a crispier crust.
+3. Once the baking time is up, turn off the oven and leave the bread inside with the door ajar for another 15 minutes.
+This will help form a crispier crust.

 Bordeaux crown, bread

-Glorious Food T&G Acacia Wood Butter Board & Chopping Board
+Glorious Food T&G Acacia Wood Butter Board and Chopping Board

 Conservation

-Before consuming the bread it is advisable to let it cool completely.
-This type of bread remains tender for 1-2 days, although I recommend eating it the same day it is baked.
+Before eating the bread, it is recommended to let it cool completely.
+This type of bread stays soft for 1-2 days, although I recommend eating it the same day it is baked.

 This is a bread that, despite not seeming like it at first, is very easy to make and with fantastic results.
-It has an intense and characteristic flavor thanks to rye, with a fluffy and very tender crumb accompanied by a crunchy and aromatic crust.
+It has an intense and characteristic flavour thanks to the rye, with a spongy and very tender crumb accompanied by a crunchy and aromatic crust.
 Without a doubt, a perfect option to surprise at home.

-Accompanied by a good homemade butter and our favorite jam is a real delight.
+Accompanied by a good homemade butter and our favorite jam, it is a real delight.

 Claudia Ferrer